silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 ---

-[^a]: Baron-Cohen, S. (2017, April 3). *Autism and the universal pursuit of human rights* [Keynote address].
-World Autism Awareness Day, United Nations, New York. <https://webtv.un.org/en/asset/k17/k173sityj1> - I have worked from the recording and a transcript of it.
+[^0]: UNTelevision Broadcast Services, & Baron-Cohen, S. (2017). *Autism and the universal pursuit of human rights.
+[Keynote address].* World Autism Awareness Day, United Nations, New York. <https://webtv.un.org/en/asset/k17/k173sityj1>

+[^a1]: I have worked from the recording and a transcript of it.
 Quotations of his three closing calls are from that address.
-See also the University of Cambridge summary of the address at <https://www.cam.ac.uk/research/news/human-rights-of-people-with-autism-not-being-met-leading-expert-tells-united-nations>.
-This is a speech rather than a peer-reviewed source, and I have used it as the thing this argument responds to rather than as evidence for any factual claim.
+See also the University of Cambridge summary of the address. [^a2] This is a speech rather than a peer-reviewed source, and I have used it as the thing this argument responds to rather than as evidence for any factual claim.

+[^a2]: University of Cambridge.
+(2017). *Human rights of people with autism not being met, leading expert tells United Nations.* <https://www.cam.ac.uk/research/news/human-rights-of-people-with-autism-not-being-met-leading-expert-tells-united-nations>

 [^b]: The figure of roughly $2,000 to $3,500 is drawn from the Sydney private market as I encountered it in 2024, and from published fee schedules of Australian private practices.
 It is not a surveyed national average and should not be read as one; costs vary widely by practitioner, by whether a full written report is included, and by what Medicare rebate, if any, applies.
 My own eight-month wait is a single data point about one person in one city.
 I have included both because the peer-reviewed Australian work cited alongside them establishes the pattern - cost and delay as principal barriers - without publishing current dollar figures, and a reader is entitled to know what the numbers actually look like on the ground.

 [^c]: NHS England notes a data quality issue in this release: one provider submitted incomplete data for March 2026, which reduced the England-level figure by around 2%.
 The corrected figure is expected to be higher, not lower, so the number quoted is conservative.
 These are official statistics in development rather than peer-reviewed research, and I have used them because they are the primary source for the measure.

 [^d]: The remark is from the University of Cambridge's media release accompanying publication of the coroner study, where Baron-Cohen is quoted as saying: "We published the preliminary data on elevated suicide rates back in 2014 as a wake-up call to governments, and yet nothing has been done." <https://www.cam.ac.uk/research/news/study-reveals-high-rate-of-possible-undiagnosed-autism-in-people-who-died-by-suicide> - a press statement rather than a peer-reviewed claim, and used here as his own assessment of what followed his 2014 findings, not as evidence about government activity.
-The same release quotes a figure of twenty years' reduced life expectancy; I have not used it, because it is considerably larger than the matched-cohort estimate at [^8] and I could not reconcile the two to a standard I would defend.
+The same release quotes a figure of twenty years' reduced life expectancy; I have not used it, because it is considerably larger than the matched cohort estimate from O’Nions [^8] and I could not reconcile the two to a standard I would defend.

 [^e]: A word about that acronym, because of all the words to collide with, it had to be this one.